sofiasartori24/csw24-grupoe-T1_CS-fastapi/terraform/README.md

 This directory contains Terraform configuration for deploying the FastAPI application to AWS.
 The infrastructure includes:

-- VPC with private subnets
-- RDS MySQL database
-- Lambda function with VPC access
+- Lambda function with VPC access to an existing RDS database
-- API Gateway
+- API Gateway for HTTP endpoints
-- IAM roles and security groups
+- Security groups for proper network access
-- CloudWatch logs
+- CloudWatch logs for monitoring

 ## Architecture

 The architecture follows AWS best practices:

 1. **VPC and Networking**:
-   - The application runs in a VPC with private subnets
+   - The application runs in an existing VPC with private subnets
    - Security groups control access between components

 2. **Database**:
-   - RDS MySQL instance in private subnets
+   - Uses an existing RDS MySQL instance
-   - Security group allows access only from Lambda
+   - Security group rules allow access only from Lambda

 3. **Application**:
    - Lambda function with VPC access to the database